Skip to main menu Skip to main content Skip to footer content

 Eve Scarborough portrat

-Eve Scarborough, Collections Assistant (she/her), is a writer and book artist.
+Eve Scarborough, Digitization Associate (she/her), is a writer and book artist.
 She holds a Bachelor of Arts in English from Mills College with a minor in Book Art.
 She studied from book artist Julie Chen, exploring the intersections of structure, materiality, and content.
 In her current position, Eve catalogs new acquisitions, writing object descriptions and creating metadata for the rapidly expanding Online Archive.
 She is passionate about information accessibility and archives as a space for research and reclamation.
 Her favorite book arts tool is her orange 30-60-90 drafting triangle.

 Jon Sueda, Associate Curator of Exhibitions (he/him), Originally from Hawaii, Jon has practiced design everywhere from Honolulu to Holland.
 After earning his MFA in Graphic Design from CalArts, and an internship at Studio Dumbar, Sueda founded the design studio Stripe, specializing in print and exhibition design for art and culture.
 Jon was Director of Design at the CCA Wattis Institute for Contemporary Arts for seven years, is currently Chair of the MFA Design program at California College of the Arts, and was recently selected as an AGI member.
 He brings his extensive graphic design, curation, and education experience to develop and run our exhibition program.